-9.21 Lancaster City Council commissioned consultants Three Dragons to consider the viability implications of setting energy efficiency and renewable energy requirements in new buildings, with requirements subsequently included in this policy.
-To ensure that these standards are being met, it is expected that adherence with these standards will be monitored at the construction and post construction phase.
+Lancaster City Council commissioned consultants Three Dragons to consider the viability implications of setting energy efficiency and renewable energy requirements in new buildings, with requirements subsequently included in this policy.
+To ensure that these standards are being

-Fabric First Approach
+New paragraph 8 Fabric First Approach

-9.22 There are various ways in which to achieve the carbon reduction requirements in policy DM30a.
+There are various ways in which to achieve the carbon reduction requirements in policy DM30a.
 The Council is prioritising a fabric first approach to reduce the demand for energy and have included an energy hierarchy within the policy.
 The prioritisation of a fabric first approach will minimise the impact upon viability.
 The fabric first approach will require developers to consider how new homes are designed and built to improve the performance of the fabric.
-This will include improved U-values for structure, enhanced attention to air tightness and thermal bridging to reduce the dispersal of heat, orientation of buildings to maximise solar gain with the inclusion of measures to prevent overheating.
+This will include improved U-values for structure, enhanced attention to airtightness and thermal bridging to reduce the dispersal of heat, orientation of buildings to maximise solar gain with the inclusion of measures to prevent over-heating.

-Achieving Net Zero
+New paragraph 9 Achieving Net Zero

-9.23 Net zero in the context of Policy DM30a refers to having zero or negative CO2 emissions associated with a building's annual operational energy consumption.
-Achieving net zero will require the combination of constructing a highly energy efficient building using a fabric first approach, plus onsite or demonstrated to be connected to off-site renewable electricity generation.
+Net zero in the context of Policy DM30a refers to having zero or negative CO2 emissions associated with a building's annual operational energy consumption.
+Achieving net zero will require the combination of constructing a highly energy efficient building using a fabric first approach, plus on-site or demonstrated to be connected to off-site renewable electricity generation.